 Sending personal, private data through smartphone apps has reached the point where it’s so ubiquitous and reliable that most users don’t even think about it anymore.
-Every day it seems that I use my phone to make purchases or check bank and credit card accounts, which means every day, I rely on the apps on my phone to securely transmit very private banking information back and forth over the Internet.
+Every day, it seems that I use my phone to make purchases or check bank and credit card accounts, which means every day, I rely on the apps on my phone to securely transmit very private banking information back and forth over the Internet.
 Thankfully, most browsers and apps employ best-practice encryption code to make the transmission of personal data secure.
+So how do we apply these data security practices to IoT?

 When we turn our attention to IoT devices, we want to have the same confidence that the data we send and receive is secure and can be trusted and that any commands we send to devices are received intact and unmodified.